sarkologist/blog/posts/2022-11-20-k-anagrams.markdown

 We don't actually need `IntMap.Lazy`: it's there just to demonstrate that we don't in fact evaluate more entries than is necessary.

 Note that we cannot terminate earlier than this (in `unmatchedCount`), as we need to wait for all the counting to be done to know if there is an excess or deficit.

+And of course, we can never terminate early for the positive case of a true k-anagram, since *all* letter excess/deficits need to be within our k-quota.
+It's the old contrast between proving a universal, and providing a counterexample.